-- Trying to reboot the phone using ADB commands now that the phone was getting detected by the computer (I had to install drivers though).
-This failed spectacularly and I think it has to do with the fact that one, it’s likely not possible to use ADB when the phone is offline (this is the error I kept on getting) and two, because the phone as I came to find out later hadn’t been enabled for Developer options.
+- Trying to reboot the phone using ADB commands now that the phone was being detected by the computer (I had to install drivers though).
+This failed spectacularly, and I think it has to do with the fact that one, it’s likely not possible to use ADB when the phone is offline (this is the error I kept on getting) and two, because the phone as I came to find out later hadn’t been enabled for Developer options.

 - Leaving the phone to charge and hoping that it would just boot automatically once it’s charged to full capacity.
 In retrospect, this was clearly one very stupid idea.

 Having reached at my wit’s end, I decided to try some of my own experiments.
-It’s by sheer luck then that I discovered that I could get into recovery mode using the volume buttons and charger alone, and from there could actually boot the device.
+It’s then by sheer luck that I discovered that I could get into recovery mode using the volume buttons and charger alone, and from there could actually boot the device.